 The categories referred to in table 1 were constructed to separate respondents according to the likelihood that they have disabilities, and to identify those for whom additional information and review would be needed.
-The placement of respondents into categories was based on answers to the following groups of questions

-(associated terminology used in table 1 are included in italics):
+The placement of respondents into categories was based on answers to the following groups of questions (associated terminology used in table 1 are included in italics):

-- seven types of activity limitations, building upon the disability questions used in the 2000 Census^v (yes/no questions). [activity questions]; seven specific impairments and disabilities^{vi} - 2.) seven specific impairments and disabilities (yes/no questions). [impairment];

-- 3.) nineteen types of functional difficulties over the past 30 days^{vii} (on a 5-point scale measuring degree of difficulty, with 1="none", 2="mild", 3="moderate", 4="severe", and 5="cannot do"). [severe difficulties for 30 days]; - 4.) the global assessment of functioning scale viii (on a 0-100 scale with 100= "excellent functioning in all areas of life" and 0="unconscious").
-[GAF <= 60]; - 5.) eighteen chronic conditions, of which one was selected randomly for questions about the degree of related interference with life activities on a 1-10 scale. [severe chronic condition] (Kruse, 2002)
+- seven types of activity limitations, building upon the disability questions used in the 2000 Census^{iv} (yes/no questions). [activity questions]; - 2. seven specific impairments and disabilities^v (yes/no questions). [impairment]; - 3. nineteen types of functional difficulties over the past 30 days^{vi} (on a 5-point scale measuring degree of difficulty, with 1="none", 2="mild", 3="moderate", 4="severe", and 5="cannot do"). [severe difficulties for 30 days]; - 4. the global assessment of functioning scale^{vii} (on a 0-100 scale with 100= "excellent functioning in all areas of life" and 0="unconscious").
+[GAF <=60]; - eighteen chronic conditions, of which one was selected randomly and the respondent was asked to report degree of related interference with life activities on a 1-10 scale.^{viii} [severe chronic condition] (Kruse, 2002)

 In consultation with BLS staff, the information contained in the 24 categories was used to classify respondents according to the likelihood of disability.
 Based on the classification system, 540 respondents whose disability status was difficult to determine due to inconsistencies in their answers were selected for further review.
-Of these, 352 had their disability status determined by project staff, and 100 of the remaining respondents were successfully recontacted to gain further information.
+Of these, 352 had their disability status determined by project staff, and 100 of the remaining respondents were successfully re-contacted to gain further information.
 (See table 2.)
 The data collected through the re-interviews were combined with the NCS data to create a more complete profile for each respondent.